ammar369/Previous-Projects/R code/Readme.txt

-This includes written Python code for multiple projects including script for remote motor control and for multiple machine learning projects.
+This includes written R code for multiple projects mostly related to probability problems.